-We want to ensure that that all of our patients bring in the new year with their pearly whites intact, so we created this guide to help you choose healthy foods during the holiday season.
+We want to ensure that all of our patients bring in the new year with their pearly whites intact, so we created this guide to help you choose healthy foods during the holiday season.

-Foods to Limit During This Holidays
+Foods to Limit During This Holiday

 - Eggnog: We know this is a holiday favorite, but the cream, sugar, and alcohol are a recipe for tooth decay.
 Alcohol does dehydrate you, so your salivary glands don’t function to the best of their ability after consuming.
 Saliva rinses our teeth to help keep them clean.
 The thick blend of cream and sugar clings to your teeth, and the sugar in the eggnog feeds the bacteria so they can run wild and corrode your teeth.